umbraco/UmbracoDocs/umbraco-cloud/set-up/legacy-umbraco-visual-studio-setup.md

 ## Git - what should be committed

-When working with this solution setup it's important to remember that you have one git repository for your source code, and one within the `*.Web` folder for committing and deploying your changes to Umbraco Cloud.
+When working with this solution setup it's important to remember that you  are operating with two different git repositories:

+* One for your source code, and
+* One within the `*.Web` folder for committing and deploying your changes to Umbraco Cloud.

 The cloned git repository from Umbraco Cloud comes with its own `.gitignore` so files that should not be committed are already handled.